The Problem with Bolt-On Abstraction

 ↓

-Layer 3: EVM execution
+Layer 3: PQVM execution

 The critical difference: validation happens before the EVM sees the